 Fixed Open Blade Knives Safety Talk

-Knives are extremely dangerous tools.
-One study done on injuries related to knife use reported 8.2 million injuries that needed to be treated in the ER between 1990 and 2008.
-That is an average of almost 1,200 injuries a day.
-There are many companies that prohibit the use of fixed open blade knives while on the job.
-Utility knives or folding pocket knives that lock the blade into the open position are often considered a “fixed open blade knife”.
-There are many injuries every year due to these types of knives.
-The hazards of these knives need to be considered and safer options should be looked at to reduce injuries.
+Knives are hazardous tools.
+To reduce the risk of injuries, there are many companies that prohibit the use of fixed open blade knives while on the job.
+Utility knives or folding pocket knives that lock the blade into the open position are not truly a fixed open blade knives, but they can be more dangerous to use compared to safety knives.
+The hazards of knives need to be considered, and safer options should be looked at to reduce injuries.

 Knife Injury Statistics